0n0w1c/Foundations/readme.md

 #### A Quality of Life mod to help engineers quickly and easily build a more interesting factory.
 There are no special bonuses with this mod, it is decorative and helpful in nature.

-#### New feature: Added three selection tools for en masse tile operations.
+#### New feature: Added three more selection tools for en masse tile operations.

 [A quick demo](https://drive.google.com/file/d/1o4HD90M7-e2r7auqeI3zcnIm5Rq9RNND/view?usp=sharing)
 Note: This link will redirect you to the demo video hosted on Google Drive.